nish572/Sol-Engine/README.md

 **Once inside the Editor:**
 - Upon creating a new project, please create a new scene via the Toolbar.
 If not, changes cannot be saved until a new scene has been created and saved.
-- Upon loading an existing project, please set load a scene via the Toolbar, or create a new scene via the Toolbar.
+- Upon loading an existing project, please load a scene via the Toolbar, or create a new scene via the Toolbar.
 If not, changes cannot be saved as no scene will be present.
 - To close the application, please first select the playtest scene window to make this the active window, then click the cross button in the top-right.

 ---